TurboGears/Ming/docs/tour.rst

 We can also :class:`configure() <ming.configure>` ming with a set of urls, using a config dict of "ming.*" keys.
 The first part must be 'ming', the second part is a session name, and the third parts are used as parameters to construct a :class:`Datastore <ming.datastore.DataStore>` object.
-If they end with "-N", they will be split into a list.
+Master and slave parameters should be comma-sepearated mongodb://host:port[,host:port] if there are multiple.

 .. sidebar:: Mongo-in-Memory